United Label - New Jersey’s Labeling Solution

 1880’s

 European artists introduced labels stuck onto products with different types of gum.
-Initially, they were placed on crates to showcase fruits, vegetables, cans, and boxes of cigars.
-As a result, these labels are now considered antique and can be bought as collectibles.
+Initially placed on crates to showcase fruits, vegetables, cans, and boxes of cigars, these early labels are now bought and sold as collectibles.

 1906 – Food and Drugs Act

-The Food and Drugs Act is passed by Congress on June 30, 1906 and signed by Theodore Roosevelt.
+Congress passed the Food and Drugs Act on June 30, 1906.
 The Food and Drugs Act prohibited interstate commerce in misbranded and adulterated foods, drinks and drugs.

 The Meat Inspection Act was passed the same day.
 Disclosures of insanitary conditions in meatpacking plants (exposed by Sinclair Lewis’ classic muckraking book, The Jungle), the use of poisonous preservatives and dyes in foods, and cure-all claims for worthless and dangerous patent medicines lead to the enactment of these laws.* Lewis, a socialist, famously quipped ‘I Aimed For The Public’s Heart, And. . .hit It In The Stomach’.